Mobility – Strength – Skill

 Therefore, most people place a bumper plate on either side of the ab mat (typically a 25lb plate does the trick) so the two surfaces are equal.
 This is great besides the fact that you have to figure out where to positions the ab mat and the plates relative to the wall.

-I recommend pulling the plates so they are a few inches away from touching the wall and the ab mat is positioned between them and slightly further away from the wall.
+I recommend pulling the plates so they are a few inches away from touching the wall and the ab mat is positioned between them.
 This accommodates the tripod shape at the bottom of the rep that I will speak of later.

 (2) The “Kick-Up”